 HOPE Grant for Diploma and Certificate Programs

-Students enrolled in a diploma or certificate program must have earned a cumulative GPA of 3.0 at the end of the terms in which they have attended 30 and 60 semester credit hours for which they received HOPE Grant funds.
+Beginning Fall 2013, students enrolled in a diploma or certificate program must have earned a cumulative GPA of 2.0 at the end of the terms in which they have attended 30 and 60 semester credit hours for which they received HOPE Grant funds.
 Students must submit official transcripts from all institutions at which they received HOPE Grant funds.
 Failure to provide all official transcripts will result in the loss of eligibility.

 Students enrolled in a degree program must have earned a cumulative HOPE GPA of 3.0 at the end of the terms in which they attempt 30, 60, and 90 attempted HOPE hours and at the end of each Spring term.
 First tier recipients who are enrolled for less than 12 hours for each of their first three terms must have a cumulative HOPE GPA of 3.0 at the end of their third term.
 Students who lose eligibility at a checkpoint may regain the HOPE Scholarship if their cumulative HOPE GPA is 3.0 at a subsequent checkpoint.
 Students may only regain eligibility once.
 No appeals are permitted for the HOPE Scholarship GPA requirements.
 Students are responsible for requesting a HOPE Scholarship Evaluation to determine eligibility.
 Students must submit official copies of transcripts from all post-secondary institutions.
 Students making changes to their program of study should request a new HOPE Scholarship Evaluation.